aimat-lab/materials_concepts/README.md

 > This will create a `{source}.csv` file for each source in `data/materials-science_sources/` listing all the works which belong to that source.

+# TODO General

+## Process

+- [x] Create README with instructions to recreate progress
+- [x] Implement cursor fetching
+- [x] Work cleaning: Filter out works (no title, no abstract, retracted, paratext, english lang)
+- [x] Abstract cleaning: Clean chemical elements
+- [ ] Generate cleaned 'list' of all concepts
+- [ ] Build graph with histogram edges
+- [ ] Implement top performing model from kaggle challange
+- [ ] Store model and graph
+- [ ] Build API to query prediction service

+## Optimization

+- [ ] Where to store the data?
+- [ ] Data storing for works: How to store concepts (fetched and generated)
+- [ ] How to speed up text processing in pandas?
+Pandas 2.0 or other option to achieve pyarrow backend
+- [ ] Dockerize what comes after data fetching

 # My handy tools

 ## Abstract checking